priyankaa370/priyankaa370/README.md

 ### About me
 ---

+I am currently working as a Statistical and Data Mining Analyst Intern at Technical Consulting & Research, Inc.
-I am currently pursuing masters in Information Systems from Stevens Institute of Technology.
+I completed my masters in Information Systems from Stevens Institute of Technology in May, 2024.
-I am a data analyst enthusiast with a strong foundation in data analysis, statistics, and data visualization.
+I am a data enthusiast with a strong foundation in data analysis, statistics, and data visualization.
 My goal is to leverage my skills by understanding the data in various ways and make informed decisions.

 ### Skills